Updated March 31, 2026

 - New Jersey businesses with 1 or more employees must carry workers' compensation; sole proprietors and partners are exempt from that requirement.

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect storefronts, shopping center counters, and mall kiosk locations.
+- Most commercial leases in New Jersey require proof of general liability coverage, which can affect storefronts, shopping center counters, and mall kiosk locations.

 - Insurance buying in New Jersey is regulated by the New Jersey Department of Banking and Insurance, so quote comparisons should confirm the carrier and policy terms offered for local retail operations.